Entry Guidelines For Your Award Submission

 - The short listing is in early February, and the judges will select between 3 and 5 finalists from each of the 11 categories.

 - You will receive an email a day or so after the judging day, informing you of the judges decisions.
 The mystery shopping process takes around 6 weeks, and the report for each business is given to the judges, which forms part of the overall decision making process.
 Decisions are not based solely on the mystery shopper report, as your award entry and support material play a big part in the judging mix.

-- The Mystery Shopping visits will take place between early September and early October 2019.
+- The Mystery Shopping visits will take place between February and March 2022.
 You will have been informed if you have been shortlisted before this happens.

 - The Judges retain the right to move your entry into another category, with your permission, if they wish to short list your entry, but feel it would be more appropriate in a different category.
 Because of diversification of businesses you may struggle to think which category to enter.
 Please don’t let this put you off.